Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Mode equations

 Employing this canonical description, it becomes clear that physical quantum states can depend only on zero modes and perturbative gauge invariants.
-In the hybrid approach, these states are still subject to a global constraint, that can be understood as the zero mode of the gravitational Hamiltonian constraint, truncated at quadratic perturbative order.
+These states are still subject to a global constraint, that can be understood as the zero mode of the gravitational Hamiltonian constraint, truncated at quadratic perturbative order.
 It is given by the sum of a term that is formally identical to the homogeneous constraint $H_{|0}$ and the contributions of the tensor and MS Hamiltonians, that we will call $^{T}H_{|2}$ and $^{s}H_{|2}$, respectively, and that are quadratic in the gauge invariant perturbations \cite{hybrref}.
-We recall that these Hamiltonians generate the dynamical evolution of the tensor and MS perturbations in General Relativity.
-In order to find solutions to this global constraint that can be of physical interest, one usually introduces an ansatz of separation of variables, so that one can factorize the dependence of the quantum states on the FLRW geometry and on each of the different gauge invariant modes.
+We recall that these Hamiltonians generate the dynamical evolution of the tensor and MS perturbations in GR.
+In order to find solutions to this global constraint that can be of physical interest, it is convenient to introduce an ansatz of separation of variables, so that one can factorize the dependence of the quantum states on the FLRW geometry and on each of the different gauge invariant modes.
 In this ansatz, each partial wavefunction of the quantum state is allowed to depend on the inflaton, that is therefore employed as an internal time of the system to which one can refer the evolution of each part of the state.